Hello-World-Blog/Perceptron/README.md

 # Perceptron
 Perceptron is a simple model of a single layered Artficial Neural Network taht works for binary classification problems.
-  This repository is the implementation of a perceptron model from scratch in python
+  This repository is the implementation of a perceptron model from scratch in python and gives us an sample usage using two-class iris data.
+# Dataset Description

+The dataset contains a set of 100 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species)